 Sites on the Buckinghamshire/Spelthorne side of the boundary

 Kempton Park House?

 Near the house can be traced the sites of moats which mark the site of the original manor house.
 This was used by a succession of Kings from Henry III onwards.
+He obtained it in 1228 and it had a hall, chamber for the king, and the queen and a chapel.
+The gatehouse for Westminster Palace was re-erected eere in 1244.
 It seems to have been demolished in the 14th.
 17th manor house was there and rebuilt again in the 19th.
 Described as very gloomy and was demolished unfinished although a coach house survived into the 1950s.
 The current house was built soon after.

 Barn 16th or 17th.